 Other than surveillance systems, an employee may not record another person without consent, unless otherwise authorized by law.
 A person who intentionally and without the consent of all parties records a confidential communication is in violation of state law.
-A confidential communication means any communication carried on in circumstances as may reasonably indicate that any party to the communication desires it to be confined to the included parties.
-This excludes a communication made in a public gathering or training presentation.
+A confidential communication means any communication carried on in circumstances as may reasonably indicate that any party to the communication made in a public gathering or training presentation.

-Americans with Disabilities Act; Genetic Information Nondiscrimination Act; Family and Medical Leave Act; Health Insurance Portability and Accountability Act; Penal Code 632; TCPR §1201: Personnel Department Records; TCPR §1202: Personnel Files; TCPR §1403: Employee Responsibility to Maintain Confidentiality; TCPR §1042: Employee Use of Technology; TCPR §2110: Pre-Employment Background Checks
+- References: Americans with Disabilities Act; Genetic Information Nondiscrimination Act; Family and Medical Leave Act; Health Insurance Portability and Accountability Act; Penal Code 632; TCPR §1201: Personnel Department Records; TCPR §1202: Personnel Files; TCPR §1403: Employee Responsibility to Maintain Confidentiality; TCPR §1042: Employee Use of Technology; TCPR §2110: Pre-Employment Background Checks - Effective Date: July 14, 2020 Revised: November 10, 2020